-How to use this site.
-The initial page is a current list of scientific names, of species occurring within the park -- each name linked to a species by family.
-(Additional lists are included by common names or a list by Samoan names.)
-If illustrations are available, thumbnail pictures on the family list pages link to enlarged photos.
+Marine invertebrates of the National Park of American Samoa is an illustrated list of species occurring within the park -- each name linked to a species by family.
+Thumbnail pictures on the family list pages link to enlarged photos.
 There is an entry list by scientific names listed phylogenically (click here to go to the phylogenetic list).

 The Stony Corals are extensive in Samoa and they are listed and illustrated at a separate site, Corals of the National Park of American Samoa.
 Click here to visit the coral site, but first bookmark this age for easy return.

 Or, you can browse pages of illustrations arranged by family.
-Holding your curser on the image will pop up the plant name.
+With some browsers holding your curser on the image will pop up the animal name.
 (There, clicking on any image jumps to the enlarged photo).

 1. Sponges to Worms

-This page was developed from the National Park Service Inventory and Monitoring website--an intranet site as yet not generally available to the public.
+This website was developed from the National Park Service Inventory and Monitoring website -- now publically available for searches at https://irma.nps.gov/App/Species/Search.
 The data are from a report on invertebrates of the National Park of American Samoa dated 24 September 2007.

 Other sources augmenting that list of species listed here are: